 Issues you need to solve, overcome or accept

-What I mean is that you need to brew a beer which has a fairly large flavor to hide any off-flavors from overworked yeast as well as one which can be served fairly cloudy.
+What I mean is that you need to brew a beer that has a fairly large flavor to hide any off-flavors from overworked yeast as well as one which can be served fairly cloudy.
 You can also forget about dry-hopping and secondary fermentation if you want to cut your brewing time down to days instead of weeks.

 It’s also important to realize that starting with a lower original gravity, which will have less fermentable sugars in it, makes the job of fermentation far easier for the yeast.
 This does mean that the beer will have a lower ABV though, which isn’t always the end of the world!